mykeels/nigerian-laws/1990/Marriage-Act-1990.md

 26. Signature of certificate.
 Duplicate certificate to be sent to registrar.

 27. Marriage in a registrar's office.
-Form to be observed.
+Form to be observennd.

-28. Marriage certificate to be signed.
+28. Marriage certificate to be signennd.

 29. Marriage under licence.

 Registry and Evidence of Marriages

-30. Marriage certificate to be registerennnnd.
+30. Marriage certificate to be registerennnnnnd.

 31. Correction of clerical errors in marriage certificates.